人権方針の策定

 Training and Education

-We provide education and training on human rights for our newly hired employees to promote their understanding.
+We provide education and training on human rights to new recruits in an effort to promote understanding.

 In July 2022, we held a sustainability seminar to raise awareness of business and human rights for our full-time officers and representative directors of our consolidated subsidiaries, named "Business and Human Rights: What we should do in pursuit of new corporate values."